Luke-Gurgel/rn-tdd-cdd/readme.md

 The idea was to develop this project by following a TDD and CDD approach using `jest`, `cavy` and `storybook`.
 So the workflow looked something like this:

-1. Understand the "business rules" (lol)
+1. Understand the business rules
 2. Break them down into small pieces of work
 3. Focus on building nested components first:
     - write component/unit tests with `jest`